GetMeoutt/linux_assignment3/README.md

 ```

 >[!note]
->the reason that we are making nginx backup is to avoid the error that can happen from the new nginx.conf, since we made the backup then we can go back and use default setting anytime
+>the reason that we are making nginx backup is to avoid any errors created with the new nginx.conf and be able to go back to the default settings if needed

-2. move the `nginx.conf` from repository to `/etc/nginx/`
+2. move the `nginx.conf` from the repository to `/etc/nginx/`
 ```bash
 sudo mv nginx.conf /etc/nginx/
 ```